wmisha/ChickenTinder-/README.md

 ## How to Run this Program

-Explain how to run this program in your own machine.

 Because we choose to process data with sequelize rather than pure quary, after you clone this project, the first thing you need to do is to go to **backend** folder to find **config** folder then get into **config.json** file to change _username_ and _password_ to your own postgres's _name_ and _password_.

 If the file you find it looks like below, you are on correct file.